 You must have your paycheck directly deposited into a bank account of your choice.
-You will receive an itemized statement of wages on the last day working day of each month.
-However, your first paycheck and final paycheck upon termination will be actual checks.
+An itemized statement of your paycheck will be available in your online UKG portal on the last day of each month.

 403 Pay Corrections

 We take all reasonable steps to ensure that you are correctly and promptly paid.
 However, mistakes sometimes happen, so we encourage you to carefully review your pay statements.